19hours/sg-statutes/Acts/Town Councils Act.md

 (b) any 2 or 3 constituencies where the Members of Parliament have agreed to their constituencies being declared to be a Town.

-(2) Notwithstanding subsection (1), the Minister may, on the expiration of 8 days after the date of publication of the results of any general election in theGazetteunder section 51 of the Parliamentary Elections Act (Cap.
+(2) Notwithstanding subsection (1), the Minister may, on the expiration of 14 days after the date of publication of the results of any general election in theGazetteunder section 51 of the Parliamentary Elections Act (Cap.
 218), by order under subsection (1) declare each constituency to be a Town except those constituencies whose Members of Parliament have agreed to their constituencies being declared to be a Town.

 [37/96]

+[23/2005 wef 15/08/2005]

 (3) The Minister may, by order published in theGazette, revoke or amend any order made under subsection (1).